Pornography: Psychoanalyst views

 Sigmund Freud called the feminine Shakti "libido that cannot be simply repressed."
 Self-realization or becoming aware of the " 'deep' femininity" entails dealing with the powerful sexual energy.
 Tantric rituals like maithuna harness the sexual energy in order to make the male and the female principles that appear seemingly opposite-arrive into unity or a harmonious whole in the "divine feminine" or "unified divine consciousness", an idea analogous with analytical psychology's coincidentia oppositorum.
 In classical Hindu thought, the nature of the self in males and females is assessed as being androgyne, with sexuality being a creative function of the divine to align the human self with its bipolar nature.
 The masculine and the feminine principles of the self were identified with Shiva and Shakti, who make-up the two sexual polarities; by establishing a connection between the two, for the flow of erotic energy (as in an electric circuit between positive and negative terminals for the flow of electric current), in one's own being—by the means of sexual stimulation—through "erotic visualization" or "ritual copulation", the self would "divest" from its body identity and realign into the "bipolar being", which, then represents a unit microcosm mirroring the nondual macrocosm; thus an individual in being one with the absolute experiences bliss-considered as the power of the goddess (Shakti) in a tangible form.
-(Note: The picture of human gender that emerges in the classical age of Hinduism (ca. 300 C.E.) is one in which a bi-gendered soul reincarnates into both female and male bodies, which are themselves bi-gendered in the sense that all bodies always contains both a female principle, and a male principle.
-In a theological sense, all beings are spiritual androgynes.
-Human beings are sexually inclined because sexuality is God's creative energy, and a function of Its inclination to reunite the two poles of Its bipolar being.
-This thematic is worked out in numerous ways in the Hindu scriptures in such a way that a serious student of Hinduism can find a paradigm for nearly all possible sexual relationships.
-The copulation of Shiva and Shakti represent the nondual nature of reality itself, and it is erotic energy, sometimes believed to be located in the concentrated substance of sexual fluids, that is imagined as flowing from the bottom of the spine to the top of the spine, where the erotic union between Shakti and Shiva occurs.
-This is especially the case in some tantric traditions, where techniques of erotic visualization or ritual copulation are used for the sake of stimulating and then sublimating energy toward higher states of knowledge, culminating in the realization of nonduality.
-[I]n the tantric sexual ritual of maithuna, the sensation of bliss (ānanda) at the heart of the sexual act is seen as the power of the goddess (Śakti) in a tangible form, and the discernment of that reality differentiates maithuna from the mundane expression of intercourse, and activates the inner transformation of the sādhaka.)